svishal9/plutus/README.md

 # Plutus

 ### Note: This file is not formatted in interest of time.
-Please use Readme.docx file for reader friendly version.
+Please use readme.docx file for reader friendly version.
 This file exists as best practice and will be modified later.

 Name of Project	: Plutus